 Slug and snail bait is a highly effective control method when used in conjunction with other plans of attack.
 Most people, however, use it incorrectly.
 At the first sign of irregularly shaped holes in leaves and telltale slime trails, lightly sprinkle bait around plants being eaten.
 Snails and slugs tend to return to the same feeding areas each day.
 Do not pour it into piles or apply heavily.
 There are a few different types of bait and you need to understand the risks associated with different ingredients:

 It is a good idea to apply bait after watering.
 The moisture will encourage snail and slug activity and you won’t wash the bait into the soil.

 Some people use traps to capture these nighttime feeders.
 You can leave melon rinds turned upside down to catch a fair number.
-Simply collect them in the morning and toss them in the trash, or kill the slugs and snails and add it to your compost pile.
+Simply collect them in the morning and toss them to your chickens, or kill the slugs and snails and add it to your compost pile.
 Beer traps sound great, but I’ve never had luck with them.
-I think it has something to do with my dogs drinking all the bait when I’m not looking… Banggood has a nice looking trap that is sunk in the ground, but I haven’t tried it yet.
+I think it has something to do with my dogs drinking all the bait when I’m not looking...

 You can grow a surprising amount of food in your own yard.
 Ask me how!